alkampfergit/personal-blog/codewrecks/content/post/old/2009/10/coded-ui-test-in-vs-2010.md

 [![image](https://www.codewrecks.com/blog/wp-content/uploads/2009/10/image_thumb1.png "image")](https://www.codewrecks.com/blog/wp-content/uploads/2009/10/image32.png)

-Now simply press record, then press â€œStart without Debuggingâ€ on my project.
+Now simply press record, then press *Start without Debugging* on my project.
 My program opens (a simple form to divide two integers), and I begin interact with the form.
 Here is the result.

 [![image](https://www.codewrecks.com/blog/wp-content/uploads/2009/10/image_thumb2.png "image")](https://www.codewrecks.com/blog/wp-content/uploads/2009/10/image33.png)

 As you can see the recorded intercept the launch of my application, and the interaction with the form.
-When you finished recording, you can simply press the â€œGenerate Code buttonâ€ and have a new test generated.
+When you finished recording, you can simply press the *Generate Code button* and have a new test generated.

 Now I suggest you to rename the test (VS calls it CodedUITestMethod1), and when you run it, you can look at the program open again and all of your actions replayed :).